IQAIcom/mcp-abi/README.md

 **1. Using `pnpm dlx` (Recommended for most MCP client setups):**

-You can run the server directly using `pnpm dlx` without needing a global installation.
+You can run the server directly using `pnpm dlx` without needing a global installation. `pnpm dlx` is a command that allows you to run packages without installing them globally.
 This is often the easiest way to integrate with MCP clients.
 See the "Running the Server with an MCP Client" section for examples.
 (`pnpm dlx` is pnpm's equivalent of `npx`)

 **2. Global Installation from npm (via pnpm):**